OscSerrano/Servo_Ethercat_Raspberry/README.md

 >
 > At this moment the position input is in degrees.

-The third and last value is `velocity`, but in this case it can only be a number between -6_000 and 6_000 rpm.
+The third and last value is `velocity`, wich has the same limits as in velocity mode (-5_000 and 5_000 rpm).
 > [!IMPORTANT]
 > Please, read your own device manual to get correct values.